 TRANSPORTATION & INFRASTRUCTURE

 Upstate South Carolina’s central location within the booming Southeastern United States provides access to major markets, raw materials and growing industries.
-Companies here have access to the most efficient port on the East Coast as well as interstate and rail connecting to more than 100 million consumers in a day’s drive.
-One thing is for sure: business never stops moving here.
+The infrastructure in Upstate SC supports seamless movement of goods and people across highways, ports, rail and air.
+Companies here have access to the deepest post on the East Coast as well as interstate and rail connecting to more than 102 million consumers in a day’s drive.
+In the Upstate, infrastructure doesn’t just support business, it accelerates it.

 By Land